 - The mappings can be one-to-one or many-to-one.

 - You can choose to ignore attributes in input datasets and not map them to any unified attributes.

-To create a schema, also known as the unified schema, for the unified dataset, you can:
+To create a unified schema for the unified dataset, you can:

-- Design a set of unified attributes ahead of time, and then map attributes from the input datasets to these unified attributes.
+- Design a set of unified attributes ahead of time and add them to the unified schema manually.
+You can then map attributes from the input datasets to these unified attributes.

-Tip: If you intend to include numerous or complex data transformations in your project, consider using a naming convention like "<name>_original" for a set of unified attributes that will never be modified by transformations, and map input attributes to those "original" attributes.
+Tip: If you intend to include numerous or complex data transformations in your project, consider using a naming convention like "_original" for your set of source unified attributes that you do not want to modify with transformations, and map input attributes to these original source attributes.
 You can then add other attributes to your unified schema to populate with the results of transformations.
-This approach can help you maintain a very clear data lineage.
+This approach can help you maintain a clear data lineage.
+See the Transformations guide.

-Creating a unified schema is often an iterative process, especially as you add new input datasets.
-For example, as you work with your data, you may find that you would like to add more attributes from new input datasets to help describe a particular entity.
-Tamr helps automate most of the schema mapping process.
+Creating a unified schema is often an iterative process, especially as you add new input datasets over time.
+For example, as you work with your data, you may find that you would like to add more attributes from other input datasets to help describe a particular entity.
+Tamr Core helps automate most of the schema mapping process.